emj1020/RacialDotMap_DiversityIndex/README.md

 My initial descriptive analysis showed that:

-* Out of the 25 neighborhoods in Boston, 80% have a singular race group making up the majority ( $\geq 50%$ of it's population.
+* Out of the 25 neighborhoods in Boston, 80% have a singular race group making up the majority ( $\geq 50%$) of it's population.
 Of the neighborhoods with majority race groups, 85% have a majority white population (68% of all Boston neighborhoods).

 * Nearly 50% of neighborhoods are considered segregated using the 70-25 model, as seen in the figure below.

 ![](Outputs/neighborhood_diversity.png)

+The 70-25 model was derived from a [2020 report](https://cecr.ed.psu.edu/sites/default/files/Demography_Report_FINAL_7.24.20.pdf) published by Beyond Test Scores Project and Center for Education and Civil Rights, in which researchers define segregation in Massachusetts schools.

+        "According to the 70-25 model, a school is racially diverse when no single racial group accounts for more than 70 percent of the total population and at least 25 percent of students in the school are white."

+Using this model, the researchers were able to label Massachusetts schools into three main categories:

+          - Intensely Segregated non-white (e.g. more than 70% of population is non-white)
+          - Intensely Segregated white (e.g. more than 70% of population is white)
+          - 70-25 diverse (e.g. population satisfies the 70-25 model).

+I used the same methodology to categorize Boston's neighborhoods.

 ## Acknowledgments

 ### References